cewi/twigstrap/README.md

 Load the Plugin in bootstrap.php:

 ```
 Plugin::load('cewi/twigstrap');
 ```

 ### use view class

-Instead of extending from the View let AppView extend TwigView:
+Instead of extending from the View let AppView extend TwigstrapView (which in turn extends WyriHaximus/TwigView):

 ```
 namespace App\View;